 - Secession on Trial: The Treason Prosecution of Jefferson Davis Cynthia Nicoletti.
 Cambridge University Press (October 2017).
 Available to order via Cambridge University Press or Amazon.

 This book focuses on the post-Civil War treason prosecution of Confederate President Jefferson Davis, which was seen as a test case on the major question that animated the Civil War: the constitutionality of secession.
 The case never went to trial because ...
 Read more

 - Sovereignty, International Law, and the French Revolution Edward James Kolla.
 Cambridge University Press, October 2017.
 Available via Cambridge University Press and Amazon.

 - Taming the Past: Essays on Law in History and History in Law Robert W. Gordon (Cambridge University Press, June 2017).
-Available to order now via Cambridge University Press or Amazon.
+Available via Cambridge University Press or Amazon.
 Listen here as Professor Gordon discusses his book.

 Lawyers and judges often make arguments based on history – on the authority of precedent and original constitutional understandings.
-They argue both to preserve the inspirational, heroic past and to discard its ...
+They argue both to preserve the inspirational, heroic past and to discard its darker pieces – ...
 Read more

 - Criminal Law in Liberal and Fascist Italy Paul Garfinkel